ITINERARY:

 at Hotel Philippos in central Athens at 2.00PM

-and board our private bus to head for the Peloponese
+and board our private bus to transfer to Tolo on the the Peloponese

 Peninsula.